nicocaparas/nba-cards-inventory/README.md

 - Card images and more metadata
 - Deployment to Vercel

+## 🚧 Known Issues

+- ❗ **eBay Marketplace Insights API**
+Problem: Having issues with using eBay's Finding API because it turns out it has been discontinued.
+Fix: Currently looking into using eBay's Marketplace Insights API as an alternative.

 ## 📄 License
 This project is licensed under the MIT License.